 15-16 March 2018

-Action research is at the same time a process for individual and organisational improvement, and a research methodology that allows change to be both achieved and researched.
+Action research is action and research.
+It is a process for individual and organisational (and community) improvement, and a research methodology that allows change to be both achieved and researched.

 Who is it for?

 This workshop is designed for people who wish to improve their own practice, their own situation, or who wish to research a changing environment.
 It allows change to be achieved with others in democratic, collaborative ways.

 - Practitioners in any field who wish to improve their own practice

 - Managers and team leaders (including in the public and community sectors) who wish to improve their team, unit or organisation

 - Workers in community development who wish to bring about community improvement

 - Researchers who wish to do very applied research that achieves both relevance and rigour